AntoineSchmidt/Portfolio/projects/modal5/code/Readme.md

 The brushed tooth is detected by analysing the distance of the outer toothbrush-mark to the calculated mouth center.\
 As the "travelled" distance of the toothbrush-end isn't linear\
 (going from the first tooth to the second has a much higher distance as from the 7th to the last)\
-a parabola has been used to project the linear division into a more realistic distribution.
+a parabola is used to project the linear division into a more realistic distribution.
 <img src="../tooth.png" width="500px">

 After detecting the quadrant and tooth, the brushed surface can be calculated.
 This is done by comparing the two different mark colors.\